Linux

 or

-On Mac prepend it with LC_CTYPE=C
+On Mac prepend it with LC_CTYPE=C, like

 Setup ssh Key connectivity